vrld/hump/README.md

 #### Returns:

 =number=
-	The squared distance of the points.
+	The squared distance of two points.

 #### Example: